Eschen: History

 Archeological evidence points to some pre-historic settlements in the region.
 Eschen was established as "Essane" during the Rätic reign in 842 CE.
 The name of the village Nendeln appears in written text from the 14th century CE.
 It is given by different names such as Nendla, Endlen, and Anndlen.
 The first lower secondary school was opened in Eschen in 1906.

 Geography

 Eschen is a municipality in the north of Liechtenstein.
 It covers an area of 10.3 km2, and is one of the five communes in the Unterland electoral district.
 It shares international borders with Vorarlberg in Austria, and St. Gallen in Switzerland.
 Locally, it shares land borders with the capital of Vaduz, and other municipalities of Mauren, Schellenberg, Gamprin, Planken and Schaan.

 As of 2024, it has a population of 4,629 inhabitants.
 The municipality includes the village of Nendeln, which has a train station on the Feldkirch-Buchs line.

-Administration
+Politics

 Eschen is locally administered by the mayor and a ten member municipal council, elected every four years.
 The incumbent mayor is Tino Quaderer, since 2019.